 Where to Stay in Las Vegas

-Horseshoe Las Vegas — A great hotel and casino combo, this is the perfect place for mid-range travellers looking to stay right on the famed Las Vegas Strip, They have countless clean comfortable rooms available, a number of restaurants, a large swimming pool and breakfast included in the nightly rate.
-Click here to see their availability
+Horseshoe Las Vegas – A great hotel and casino combo, this is the perfect place for mid-range travellers looking to stay right on the famed Las Vegas Strip.
+They have countless rooms available, a number of restaurants, a large swimming pool and breakfast daily.

-Bellagio — If you’re looking to stay in the lap of luxury while on a trip to Vegas, you absolutely cannot go wrong with this iconic hotel.
+Bellagio – If you’re looking for luxury, you absolutely cannot go wrong with this iconic hotel.
 They have a myriad of luxe rooms available, countless amenities, a great casino and even some iconic Vegas shows on site.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse other options in Las Vegas!